 If you want to propagate your Ficus microcarpa ‘Green Island’ plant and expand your collection, here are some helpful tips to get started.

-- Root Cuttings: Take 4-6 inch long stem cuttings with at least two nodes.
+Root Cuttings: Take 4-6 inch long stem cuttings with at least two nodes.
 Remove the lower leaves and dip the cut end in rooting hormone.
 Plant the cuttings in a well-draining potting mix, keeping the soil moist but not waterlogged.
-Place the pot in a warm and bright location, and within a few weeks, you’ll start to see roots forming.

-- Air Layering: Choose a healthy branch and make a small upward cut around 1/3 of the way through the branch.
-Apply rooting hormone to the exposed area and wrap it with moist sphagnum moss.
 Cover the moss with plastic wrap to create a humid environment, securing it with tape.
 After a few weeks, roots will form beneath the moss.
 Once the roots are well-developed, you can separate the new plant from the parent branch and pot it up.

-- Water Propagation: Take stem cuttings as mentioned in the first method and place them in a container of water.
+Water Propagation: Take stem cuttings as mentioned in the first method and place them in a container of water.
 Change the water every few days to prevent stagnation.
-Roots will begin to grow from the submerged nodes, and once they are well-established, you can transfer the cuttings to soil.

 Quick Care Overview for Ficus microcarpa ‘Green Island’